 - Orthodontics for both adults and children, if included in your benefit

 - Strong network of dentistsFind a dental provider

-We have more than 120,000 providers at more than 420,000 locations in our nationwide network, and we’re always making our network stronger.
+We have more than 130,000 in our nationwide network of dentists, and we’re always making our network stronger.
 That means if you already have a dentist you love, they're likely part of our network.